Are you considering taking your business global?

 Companies of all types and sizes have the opportunity now more than ever to expand their reach beyond their town lines and country borders.

 Customers, whether buying a bottle of shampoo or sourcing a new supplier for office supplies, are used to doing a quick online search and being presented with hundreds of options.

 Because of the crowded online space, they demand a tailored customer experience.

 If you want to attract clients or partners in a country outside of the US, you must provide content in their language through translation.
 Creating a custom and localized website will help you to stand out above the competition on the global playing field.

-Be sure to check back next month for part two of this series where we will dive into website localization - the perils of Google Translate for websites, how to prepare for website localization, which factors to consider for your budget and much more!
+Read part 2 now!
+We dive into website localization – the perils of Google Translate for websites, how to prepare for website localization, which factors to consider for your budget and much more!